Code-Institute-Submissions/handcrafted-heart/README.md

 * Now verify that you can log in with your new password.

 ### Automated testing
 I have included [Travis CI](https://travis-ci.org/) in the project.
-Although as today there is only one simple test included.
+Although as for now there is only one simple test included.
 This is something I want to integrate fully later on with more advanced tests, and in the next project: from the start.

 ### Bugs I came across while creating the site and while testing it
 * Example of an error message I got from the console when adding blogposts from the backend logged in as admin.
 The error message from the running link from the development environment: """Failed to load resource: the server responded with a status of 404 ()  blogpostimg3-min.jpg'):1""" and the error message showed in the console when running the app from Heroku: "GET https://handcrafted-heart.herokuapp.com/url('https://handcrafted-heart.s3.amazonaws.com/media/images/blogpostimg1-min.jpg') 404 (Not Found)" The images is stored in the images file in the AWS S3 Bucket and was not showing at first.